rmccabe62/VirtualVote/README.md

 # VirtualVote
-online voting portal built with Java
+online voting portal built with Java and SpringBoot